GO2Pro/nodes/initia/peers_updater.md

         # Collection of peers when the difference increases by 25%
         update_peers_and_restart "block difference [$CURRENT_DIFF] increased by more than 25%"
     elif [ $CURRENT_DIFF -lt $PREVIOUS_DIFF ]; then
-        # When shortening the distance
+        # Shortening the distance, no action taken.
         local reduction=$((PREVIOUS_DIFF - CURRENT_DIFF))
         echo "Block difference has decreased by $reduction.
 Remaining difference is $CURRENT_DIFF." else
+        # No action taken.
         echo "Block difference ($CURRENT_DIFF) has not significantly changed.
 No action taken." fi fi